Phonautograph: Construction

 The phonautograph was patented on March 25, 1857, by Frenchman Édouard-Léon Scott de Martinville, an editor and typographer of manuscripts at a scientific publishing house in Paris.
 One day while editing Professor Longet's Traité de Physiologie, he happened upon that customer's engraved illustration of the anatomy of the human ear and conceived of "the imprudent idea of photographing the word".
-In 1853 or 1854 (Scott cited both years), he began working on "le problème de la parole s'écrivant elle-même" ("the problem of speech writing itself"), aiming to build a device that could replicate the function of the human ear.
+In 1853 or 1854 (Scott cited both years), he began working on "le problème de la parole s'écrivant elle-même", aiming to build a device that could replicate the function of the human ear.

 Scott coated a plate of glass with a thin layer of lampblack.
 He then took an acoustic trumpet, and at its tapered end affixed a thin membrane that served as the analog to the eardrum.
 At the center of that membrane, he attached a rigid boar's bristle approximately a centimeter long, placed so that it just grazed the lampblack.
 As the glass plate was slid horizontally in a well-formed groove at a speed of one meter per second, a person would speak into the trumpet, causing the membrane to vibrate and the stylus to trace figures that were scratched into the lampblack.
 On March 25, 1857, Scott received the French patent #17,897/31,470 for his device, which he called a phonautograph.
 The earliest known intelligible recorded sound of a human voice was conducted on April 9, 1860 when Scott recorded someone singing the song "Au Clair de la Lune" ("By the Light of the Moon") on the device.
 However, the device was not designed to play back sounds, as Scott intended for people to read back the tracings, which he called phonautograms.
 This was not the first time someone had used a device to create direct tracings of the vibrations of sound-producing objects, as tuning forks had been used in this way by English physicist Thomas Young in 1807.
 By late 1857, with support from the Société d'encouragement pour l'industrie nationale, Scott’s phonautograph was recording sounds with sufficient precision to be adopted by the scientific community, paving the way for the nascent science of acoustics.